zeevo/zeevo.io.old/content/articles/2021-10-26--what-you-are-really-buying-when-you-purchase-an-nft/index.md

 ### Age

-Older Smart Contracts with more transactions can help being legitimacy to their NFTs.
+Older Smart Contracts with a larger transaction history can help being legitimacy to their NFTs.

 ### Image Encoded NFTs